 - Convenient Shooting Practice – I can’t legally target practice with a firearm in my yard.
 I know, I know, Rawles at SurvivalBlog.com would probably call me a prepper poser for not living somewhere that I can unload 30 rounds off my deck, but whatever.
 I like where I live, it’s convenient to everything and there’s a strong sense of community.
 Are there downsides to Maine suburban living?
 Sure – I can’t unload 30 rounds off my deck.
 I’d have to travel to a gravel pit or a shooting range, which makes target practicing more of an event, which means I don’t go as often as I should.
 IF, however, I can fire a pellet rifle off my deck while enjoying an evening iced tea – I can get daily practice, and daily practice is what makes shooting second nature, which makes for a good shooter.

-- Low Cost Shooting Practice – if I swing on over to my homeboys (and girls) at Lucky Gunner, I see they have .22lr ammo at about $21.00 for 500 rounds.
+- Low Cost Shooting Practice – As of this posting, I see .22lr ammo at about $21.00 for 500 rounds.
 That’s pretty cheap, but what’s even cheaper is 500 pellets for under 10 bucks.

 - Quiet Shooting Practice – I can put a sub-sonic .22lr cartridge in this single-shot rifle and it’s very quiet, but it’s not pellet rifle quiet.
 I can practice shooting a pellet rifle any time I want, morning, noon or night.
 The loudest sound heard would be the *ping* of the aluminum cans I’m hitting.